bob-erdman/developer-dot/_posts/2018-11-14-using-include-with-createTransaction.md

 When you build your query string, you can use any combination of the above, but be sure to separate them with commas!

 <h2>What are these options for?</h2>
 These options specify what you want included in your response.
 The REST API can be verbose in it’s responses which is great for accuracy and understanding.
-However, if you find you only need a certain object to do you calculations, you can tell the api to respond with only what you need.
+However, if you find you only need a certain object to do your calculations, you can tell the api to respond with only what you need.

 <h3>Lines</h3>
 Each transaction can have multiple lines items detailing the various items involved.
-The lines object array will give you each line involved in the transaction.
-Each line focuses will have information like item cost, item quantity, tax codes, total tax and more.
+The `lines` object array will give you each line involved in the transaction.
+Each line will have information like item cost, item quantity, tax codes, total tax and more.

 Here is a truncated example of the lines object array:
 ```json